Saturday, July 23, 2011

 Previous Releases:

-For those who do not enjoy animation, the story's soundtrack was previously given a quite good BBC Audio release.
+For those who do not enjoy animation, the story's soundtrack was previously given a quality BBC Audio release.
 Unlike most stories, narrated by companion actors, this story was narrated by Colin Baker (originally recorded for an audio cassette release in the 1990s).
 There are a few uninentional sniggers within the narration, some double-entendres slipping through.
 Still, the typical clarity of the BBC audio combines with the ability of the listener to summon up an atmospheric setting and a scary monster to make this a viable way to enjoy this story.

 Review Index